thegetty/bronze-guidelines/content/intro.md

 Precious little has survived of the vast knowledge and skill, and of the transactions, that went into the making of bronze sculptures over the millennia.
 But some snippets were captured in writing.
 The nineteenth century saw a great push toward more systematic archival research on the part of historians.
 Their transcription and publication of large collections of documents fed into the discovery of information pertaining to bronze production centers and the commissioning and execution of bronze sculptures.
 These sources form essential evidence in the reconstruction of chronologies, fabrication processes, and distribution and attribution of labor, especially with regard to large sculptural projects (see for instance [Case Study 5](/case-studies/5/)).[^5] Founders and scientists (in particular chemists and metallurgists) with an interest in historical metallurgical processes have also made seminal contributions to the history of science and technology, which include, among other things, translations of some of the rare technical treatises that feature descriptions of medieval and later European bronze production.
 The information in these texts about the preparation of raw materials as well as the steps of casting processes have been invaluable in the interpretation of both technical features on bronze sculptures and analytical data on alloy and mold compositions.[^6]

 Archaeological excavations, collections, and methodology have played a key role in the study of bronze technologies, as it is in this context that object-focused studies of bronzes first developed.
 The challenge of how to deal with archaeological bronzes that were either already disfigured by corrosion or began to break out into active “bronze disease” following excavation was one of the impetuses for the establishment of early scientific labs in museums.
-It kept scientists busy for decades, and their evolving understanding of the mechanism has been reflected in the attitude toward treatment and the aesthetic choices that account for the appearance of such objects to this day (**fig. 2**).[^7]
+It kept scientists busy for decades, and their evolving understanding of the mechanism has been reflected in the attitude toward treatment and the aesthetic choices that account for the appearance of such objects to this day ({% ref 'fig-002' %}).[^7]

 Increasingly methodical, scientific excavations unearthed a whole range of copper alloy artifacts and shed light as well on the more ephemeral evidence of their production and use, such as mold and furnace remains and ritual contexts.[^8] These include discoveries of foundry sites in different parts of the world, for instance from the fifth century BCE onward in Houma, China, and the Athenian Agora.[^9]